To whom should I address my cover letter?

 How should I apply?

 Apply directly for the position you are interested in from our current listings.
 Please make sure you qualify for the role before applying.
 It is okay to apply for positions in multiple offices, but applying for positions you do not qualify for will not increase your chances (and will likely raise a red flag within the recruiting team).
 Include a cover letter and résumé (copy and pasted) on the résumé page for your application.
-Alternately, you may wish to upload your résumé and cover letter as separate attachments in the “Résumé Attachments” section of your application through the ‘Career Center’.
-In addition, design applicants should include a PDF or URL of a digital portfolio of your work.
+In addition, design applicants should include a PDF or URL of a portfolio of your work.
 Attachments must be formatted as an Adobe text- based .pdf, PowerPoint or word document.
 (A physical portfolio doesn’t work well to give you the most exposure to the people who need to evaluate your work.)
 After applying, we will contact you within about four weeks if we are considering your application.

 I really want a job at IDEO!
 How can I get hired?

 IDEO looks for talented people who have a wide range of interests.
 Most new hires have advanced degrees or significant experience working in a specific field, but they’re not specialists.
-We look for people with at least one deep area of expertise and a broad reach of other skills and experiences to draw on, whether from past employment experience or personal endeavors.
+We look for people T-shaped people.
+That is people with at least one deep area of expertise and a broad reach of other skills and experiences to draw on, whether from past employment experience or personal endeavors.

 In addition, great candidates have experience, comfort, and desire for doing their work in teams.
 IDEO projects are highly collaborative, and project teams typically comprise people from multiple disciplines within IDEO, from our client, and sometimes other partners from our talent ecosystem.